databrary/presentations/jlsc-15/jlsc.md

 - Build on discovery and search (this was in last paper, not sure how relevant it is here)
 - Visualization, tagging
+- Build and improve ability to excerpt videos for scholars to communicate research findings and exemplar data samplings at conferences in the classroom.
 - Support for new temporally dense data streams
     + Physiology
     + Gaze tracking